jycl1234/fgo-lookup/README.md

 As of 5/2/2020, the Sheets API has a limit of 500 requests per 100 seconds.

-Once the `apiKey.js` file is created, build the project and deploy.
+Once the `apiKey.js` file is created:

+- Build project: yarn build
+- Run project locally: yarn serve

 ## Data Source